Team-Miaam/miaam-scripts/README.md

-# js-base-starter
+# Miaam Scripts

-Starter for JS Projects using webpack, eslint, babel
+Scripts for configuring and running miaam game projects